triton-inference-server/python_backend/README.md

     def initialize(self, args):
         """`initialize` is called only once when the model is being loaded.
         Implementing `initialize` function is optional.
-This function allows the model to intialize any state associated with this model.
+This function allows the model to initialize any state associated with this model.

         Parameters
         ----------